 - You’re not improving your distance

-- Your best pace isn’t imroving
+- Your best pace isn’t improving

-- The stress is going to break you down
+- The stress is going to break you down.

 Heart Rate Training Basics

 When you are in Zone 2 or 3 your body is burning fat for energy.
-It is also has available all the oxygen it needs.
+It also has available all the oxygen it needs.
 Your body will eventually switch over the burning glucose … but in an aerobic manner because the amount of oxygen present is high enough.
 Your body’s most efficient way to get energy is to burn fat… your body prefers that.
-This is premise of Aerobic Metabolism.
+This is the premise of Aerobic Metabolism.
 But fat can only be used up to a certain level of activity.

 When you rev your body into Zone 4 you are now making energy from Anaerobic pathways.
 Your body is forced to create even more energy because of your exertion (Zone 4).
 Your oxygen demands rise dramatically.
-As your pace increases, your oxygen supply doesn’t keep up with your bodies demand, and your body will now use glucose for energy, but it will not have enough oxygen so you will entering into an anaerobic state.
-When you use glucose in an anaerobic state you do not get as much energy from each glucose molecule, and you build up products like lactic acid in your muscles.
-This alters the cell’s ability to carry on that activity for too long, your muscles will tire out, feel sore, swell and your ability to run at this pace is limited.
+As your pace increases, your oxygen supply doesn’t keep up with your bodies demand, and your body will now use glucose for energy, but it will not have enough oxygen so you will enter into an anaerobic state.
+When you use glucose in an anaerobic state, you do not get as much energy from each glucose molecule, and you build up products like lactic acid in your muscles.
+This alters the cell’s ability to carry on that activity for too long; your muscles will tire out, feel sore, swell and your ability to run at this pace is limited.